 Dr Bertram is involved in the School's Outreach programme which aims to raise awareness of science and give students a taste of university life.
 Events are run for students from both primary and secondary schools.

-Dr Bertram is a mentor as part of the Royal Society of Chemistry's mentoring scheme and is training as a coach as part of the University's 'Internal Coach Programme.'
+Dr Bertram is a mentor as part of the Royal Society of Chemistry's mentoring scheme and a coach as part of the University's 'Internal Coach Programme.'

 - Safety and Health Committee.

 - Teaching and Learning Conference Steering Group Member.